- Business and Threat Analysis

 GIAC certification attempts will be activated in your GIAC account after your application has been approved and according to the terms of your purchase.
 Details on delivery will be provided along with your registration confirmation upon payment.
 You will receive an email notification when your certification attempt has been activated in your account.
 You will have 120 days from the date of activation to complete your certification attempt.

 Exam Certification Objectives & Outcome Statements

-- Understanding the Business The candidate will understand vision and mission as the pertain to business, key stake holders, as well as business analysis techniques
+- Understanding the Business The candidate will understand vision and mission as they pertain to business, key stake holders, as well as business analysis techniques.

 - Understanding the Threats The candidate will understand threat actors and motivations and be able to perform threat analysis.